pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getCampaigns

-Using the parameter `(campaignservice)getCampaigns` will return a mapping of ID:Name for Campaigns belonging to the provided Advertiser and year.
+Using the parameter `(campaignservice)getCampaigns` will return a mapping of ID:Name for Campaigns belonging to the provided Advertiser and year (under `campaigns`).
 A Campaign ID will be required for subsequent operations to manage Placements, Creatives, and Tags within that Campaign.
+The call also shows start & end dates for each campaign (under `campaignDates`), and whether or not a campaign is using "Advertiser Policies" (under `hasAdvertiserPolicies`).
+This latter flag should be used to determine whether not to use "Products" in the "Type" column during the `uploadPlans` call.

 The HTTP POST argument (application/x-www-form-urlencoded) "advertiserID" should be set to the advertiser ID, and the target campaign year as "year" should be supplied.